Moshoeshoe I: Early life

+In 1804, Mokhachane convened the initiation ceremony for Lepoqo and his agemates.
+The initiation school lasted for six months, during which Lepoqo was circumcised, learned the customs of his people, military tactics and ancient songs.
+He also composed praise poetry about himself and received a new name; Letlama, meaning "the Binder".
+As the chief's son Letlama became the leader of the other boys who underwent initiation with him, forming a strong personal bond with each one of them.
+Shortly after his graduation, Letlama led his band on a successful cattle raid against chief RaMonaheng's village.
+To commemorate the raid he composed another praise poem where he likened himself to "a razor which has shaved Ramonaheng's beard".
+Thereafter he became known as Moshoeshoe, meaning "the Shaver", after the onomatopoeic Sesotho word for the sound made by the razor shaving.

+As a young man Moshoeshoe continued to lead his band into cattle raids, becoming notable for his skill in seizing cattle.
+He was ambitious but also known for his short temper, once killing a follower for milking one of his cows without his approval.

 Moshoeshoe and his followers, mostly the Bakoena Bamokoteli, some Bafokeng from his maternal side and other relations as well as some clans including the Amazizi, established his village at Butha-Buthe, where his settlement and reign coincided with the growth in power of the well-known Zulu King, Shaka and what is now known as the 'time of troubles' (previously known as 'Difaqane').
 During the early 19th century Shaka raided many smaller chiefdoms along the eastern coast of Southern Africa (modern day Kwa-Zulu Natal), incorporating parts of them into his steadily growing Zulu chiefdom.
 Various small clans were forced to flee the Zulu chief.
 An era of great wars of calamity followed, known as the time of troubles/Difaqane.
 It was marked by aggression against the Sotho people by the invading Nguni clans.
 The attacks also forced Moshoeshoe to move his settlement to the Qiloane plateau.
 The name was later changed to Thaba Bosiu or "mountain at night" because it was believed to grow during the night and shrink during day.
 It proved to be an impassable stronghold against enemies.